This site requires a more recent version of Adobe Flash Player to function properly.

 Apart from security, other value added services like advertising decisions, dynamic site acceleration services etc have helped Akamai in winning and retaining large number of online shopping customers.
-More than 50% of Akamai's revenues can be attributed to such services.
+Close to 50% of Akamai's revenues can be attributed to such services.

 High Growth & High Revenue for Media Content

 The delivery of media content, such as images and video, is a huge growth area for Akamai and other content delivery networks.
 Akamai helps customers like ESPN, Apple and Yahoo! deliver data-intensive media content faster to internet users.
 The worldwide demand for Internet media is expected to increase significantly due to rising broadband penetration and growing prevalence of HD video, such as Youtube, Netflix and Hulu.